sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 - Safari — Built-in.
 Just enable it in the Safari settings.
 - [Chrome](https://chrome.google.com/webstore/detail/velja/gpipdgcamiclkcomcnogmlfpalggmcmk) — Also works in Edge, Brave, and other Chromium-based browsers.
-- *Firefox support is planned but will take a while.*
+- *Firefox support is planned, but will take a while.*

 #### Open the current website in a different browser